-Lime Microsystems today announced its crowd fund campaign to take its software defined radio technology mainstream is open to backers from today – running on Crowd Supply.
+Lime Microsystems today announced its crowdfunding campaign to take its software defined radio technology mainstream is open to backers from today – running on Crowd Supply.

 Lime’s campaign builds on the LimeSDR modules, which last year achieved it’s goal with over 4,000 pledges.
 The three new platforms for developers, enterprise networks and carriers uses among the most advanced radio technologies to dramatically cut the cost of wireless innovation, and change the way networks are developed.